maxboeck/mxb/src/posts/emergency-site/2020-03-22-emergency-site.md

 ## Not Everyone is a Developer

-I'm aware that not everyone, especially the people in charge of setting up websites like this, is familiar with things like Node or Github.
-I want to keep the barrier to getting a site like this off the ground as low as possible, so I'm currently working on two ideas:
+I'm aware that not everyone, especially the people in charge of setting up websites like this, is familiar with things like `Node` or the command line.
+I want to keep the barrier to entry as low as possible, so I'm currently working on two ideas:

 ### 1. No-Code Setup

 Taking a hint from the excellent [servicerelief.us](https://www.servicerelief.us/start) project, it is possible to configure the template in such a way that all configuration can be done via environment variables.

-These are set when the site is first deployed, meaning a user would only need a free Github and Netlify account to get started - without ever touching a line of code or having to mess around with npm or Eleventy itself.
+These are set in the Netlify UI when the site is first deployed, meaning a user would only need a free Github and Netlify account to get started - without ever touching a line of code or having to mess around with npm or Eleventy itself.
 The content editing can all be done through Netlify CMS, which offers a much more useable graphical interface.

 ### 2. Volunteer Devs